 Calgary SMBs typically see ROI in 12 to 18 months, driven by killing 2 to 4 SaaS subscriptions (CRM, accounting, inventory, separate CRM-to-billing integrations) and recovering 5 to 10 hours per week of admin time once the modules are integrated.

-Choose a partner on named in-house delivery and credentials you can verify, the Odoo partner directory and public reviews, not the tier.
+Judge a partner on named in-house delivery, credentials you can verify in the Odoo partner directory, and public reviews, more than on the tier badge.

 Odoo sells Success Packs: prepaid blocks of implementation hours delivered remotely by Odoo's own advisors, with no fixed scope.
 They fit simple, standard setups.
 For a real rollout with data migration, integrations, and workflows specific to your business, a local partner gives you a fixed fee, a named in-house team in your time zone, and someone who picks up after go-live.
 Success Pack hours run out; a partner owns the result.